ppeerttu/CBApp/README.md

 # CBApp
 An AngularJS -based web application with simple NodeJS backend

-Author Perttu Kärnä
-perttu.karna@gmail.com

-## About
-This web app is made as a hobby to improve web-developing skills and deepen my understanding of basic tools for both front- and backend developing.
-Currently this app is running in Heroku https://arcane-beyond-54795.herokuapp.com/#/login and it provides simple chat functionality with different rooms user can join and create and a blog service as well.
+**ARCHIVED**

+This application has been made as a hobby and is no longer under development.

 ## Techs